Step 1–How to Choose a Domain Name

 Choosing a Domain Name

 The first thing to consider when purchasing a domain name is your purpose.
 Will your domain be for personal, business or professional email?
 Domains for professional email are usually based on some combination of a person’s first and last name.
 Since this is pretty straightforward, I won’t go into detail about this.
-However, the tips below for choosing a domain for your business email or for personal email may help when choosing a domain for professional email.
+However, the tips below for choosing a domain for your business email or for personal email may help when choosing a domain for a professional email.
 Just to be clear, the below tips are not business advice.
 They are based on my experience which you may find useful.
 Since this step is so important, I have divided it into two parts.
 Part one for personal use and part two for business.
 If you still have questions about choosing a domain name after reading this section, you may want to consult a branding expert.

 Tips for Choosing a Domain Name for Personal Use as a Lifetime Email Address